maicon-virgens/api-polls/README.md

 # API POLLS (Node.js)

-A real-time voting system where users can create a poll and other users can cast their votes.
-The system generates a ranking among the options and updates the votes in real-time.
+A system for real-time voting, enabling users to create polls and others to cast their votes.
+The system automatically generates rankings for the options and updates the votes instantaneously.

 ## Requisites